rxsio/firo-docs/docs/Guidelines/PCB documentation template.md

-# Project Title
+# PCB documentation template
+Replace main header "PCB documentation template" with your project title

 ## Overview
-**Repository:** Provide link to project repository Provide a brief description of the project
+**Repository:** Provide link to project repository Provide a brief description of the project.

 ### Table of Contents
 - [[#Overview]]